canfielder/blog_hugo_academic/content/post/2020-03-24-amusement-park/2020-03-24-amusement-park.markdown

   preview_only: no
 projects: []
 ---
-**Note**: This blog post is based on an original post made for an earlier blog, posted on 9/10/2019.

 For #tidytuesday we're looking at Amusement Park injuries.
 I plan on making a simple visual of the number of injuries by month.